imzahoorshah/TrelloClone/README.md

 # TrelloClone by Zahoor Shah
 [![Build Trello](https://github.com/imzahoorshah/TrelloClone/actions/workflows/build.yml/badge.svg)](https://github.com/imzahoorshah/TrelloClone/actions/workflows/build.yml)

-# Event Sourcing and CQRS Examples
-Problem statement 3: Trello Clone
+# Problem statement 3: Trello Clone

 We are building an enhanced trello.com clone which will allow users to collaborate over a shared board.
 Every board has multiple columns.
 Users can create / update / delete "cards".
 They can also move cards between columns.
 Cards can have one more or labels
 Our clone allows users to do a new functionality.
 When a user visits a board it also highlights cards which have been created / modified since the last time they accessed the board.
 This allows the users to quickly understand what has changed